vightel/hyperion-api/README.md

-## sat-api-express
+## hyperion-api

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This is an express implementation of sat-api.
+This is an express implementation of hyperion-api.

 ### Installation

 Make sure you have an instance of Elasticsearch running.
 To populate it with Landsat and Sentinel metadata refer to [landsat8-metadata](https://github.com/sat-utils/landsat8-metadata) and [sentinel2-metadata](https://github.com/sat-utils/sentinel2-metadata)